ObliviousParadigm/Cross-browser-extension/git.md

 git stash
-if you've made changes but haven't commited them all the changes that haven't been commited will be made into a copy and removed from that branch now go to branch you're supposed to be in then do git checkout <branchName>
-git stash apply
-it applies all the changes into the chosen branch
+if you've made changes but haven't commited them all the changes that haven't been commited will be made into a copy and removed from that branch now go to branch you're supposed to be in then do git checkout <branchName> git stash apply it applies all the changes into the chosen branch

+Javascript
+single threaded
+promises